Undertaking heritage works without consent

 - the development is in a cemetery or burial ground and the proposed development:

 - is the creation of a new grave or monument, or excavation or disturbance of land for the purpose of conserving or repairing monuments or grave markers, and

 - would not cause disturbance to human remains, relics, Aboriginal objects in the form of grave goods, or to an Aboriginal place of heritage significance, or

 - the development is limited to the removal of a tree or other vegetation that the Council is satisfied is a risk to human life or property, or

 Note: Clause 5.10 (3) cannot be applied retrospectively.
 Exempt development is listed in the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 and in Schedule 2 of Woollahra LEP 2014.

 Written confirmation that the works do not require development consent under clause 5.10 of Woollahra LEP 2014 does not provide exemption from another type of consent, approval or permit required from the Council or another authority.
 For example, minor works and maintenance to heritage items which are also listed on the State Heritage Register, may require consent under the Heritage Act 1977.

 Archaeological relics in NSW are protected under the Heritage Act 1977.
-Contact the Office of Environment and Heritage (Heritage Division 02 9873 8550) before starting works in the vicinity of any archaeological relics.
+Contact Heritage NSW (02 9873 8500) before starting works in the vicinity of any archaeological relics.

 Aboriginal objects in NSW are protected under the National Parks and Wildlife Act 1974.
-Contact the Office of Environment and Heritage (Enviroline 131 555) before starting works in the vicinity of any Aboriginal object.
+Contact the National Parks and Wildlife Service (02 9995 5000) before starting works in the vicinity of any Aboriginal object.